 When A Stranger Calls

-Brilliant example of a great - albeit extremely long (approx 22 minutes) set-up, establishing main character, threat, back story of antagonist and more in the 1979 version what is arguably the scariest film ever made.
+Brilliant example of a great - albeit extremely long (approx 22 minutes) - set-up, establishing main character, threat, back story of antagonist, and more.
+From the original, 1979 version, arguably the scariest film ever made.

 Song For A Raggy Boy